-Alternate Director to Chuah Chong Ewe / Key Senior Management Male | Malaysian | 57
+Executive Director / Key Senior Management Male | Malaysian | 58

-Mr Chuah Chong San was appointed to the Board of Luster as an Alternate Director on 22 September 2020.
+Mr Chuah Chong San was appointed to the Board of Luster as an Alternate Director on 22 September 2020; he resigned as an Alternate Director of Mr Chuah Chong Ewe and was appointed as an Executive Director of Luster on 5 July 2021.

 Upon obtaining his degree in Electrical Engineering, he started his career in Motorola Solutions Malaysia Sdn Bhd (previously known as Motorola Malaysia Sdn Bhd) ("Motorola") as Test System Engineer.
-In 1998, he had transferred to Internal Control function, focusing on Information Technology ("IT"), Information Security Protection & Compliance.
+In 1998, he had transferred to the Internal Control function, focusing on Information Technology ("IT") and Information Security Protection & Compliance.
 He was promoted to perform engineering management roles in 2000.
 He led a team to digitise and transform key supply chain business processes.
 He was promoted to Penang IT lead in 2005 to manage simplification and consolidation of Enterprise Resource Planning ("ERP") system across multiple businesses within Motorola.
 During his IT career, he had the opportunities to play IT lead roles in multiple Merger, Acquisition and Divesture projects.
 He had also successfully migrated regional IT Business system to Global enterprise system in 2013.
 In 2016, he was promoted to be the Asia Pacific IT lead, focusing on modernising the IT Infrastructure, partnering with Third-Party Logistics ("3PL") and Electronics Manufacturing Services ("EMS") to deliver IT solution and supporting IT services in 12 Asia Pacific countries.
 He left Motorola Solutions in 2020.